Inflection Points#

 A number line with positive and negative signs assigned to intervals, with negative to the left of negative one, positive between negative one and zero, negative between zero and one, and positive to the right of one.

-Points of Diminishing & Increasing Return#
+Points of Diminishing & Increasing Returns#

 A point of diminishing returns is an inflection point appearing where a function is increasing and the concavity changes from concave up to concave down.